mtrudel/thousand_island/README.md

-A `Connection` process is tied to the lifecycle of a client connection, and only lives as long as the client is connected. `Connection` processes encapsulate the connection state in a `Socket` struct, passing it to a configured `Handler` module which defines the application level logic of a server.
+A `Connection` process is tied to the lifecycle of a client connection, and only lives as long as the client is connected. `Connection` processes encapsulate the connection state in a `Socket` struct, managing the initial setup of the socket, and eventually passing it to a configured `Handler` module which defines the application level logic of a server.

 This hierarchical approach reduces the time connections spend waiting to be accepted, and also reduces contention for `DynamicSupervisor` access when creating new